kdabug/sql-zoo/README.md

 #### Postgresql Tutorial:

-Complete the readings and tutorials in Sections 2 through 4 and complete the tutorial.
-But first, download the [sample database](http://www.postgresqltutorial.com/postgresql-sample-database/).
-To do this.......
+Complete the readings in Sections 2 through 4 and complete the tutorial.
 We **will** review this on Monday, after the weekend.

 ![](https://media.giphy.com/media/3oriNP2rOI1ah2Rtde/giphy.gif)